ray-project/ray/doc/source/resources.rst

 .. note::

-    FIXME : When an ``Actor`` instance is created, it will be placed on a node that has at least 1 GPU, and the GPU will be reserved for the actor for the duration of the actor's lifetime (even if the actor is not executing tasks).
+    TODO : When an ``Actor`` instance is created, it will be placed on a node that has at least 1 GPU, and the GPU will be reserved for the actor for the duration of the actor's lifetime (even if the actor is not executing tasks).
 The GPU resources will be released when the actor terminates.
 Note that currently **only GPU resources are used for actor placement**.

 Cluster Resources
 -----------------